dyne/Zenroom/docs/pages/zencode-cookbook-when.md

 [](../_media/examples/zencode_cookbook/dictionariesGiven.zen ':include :type=code gherkin')

-and This part of the script does the computation:
+and this part of the script does the computation:

 [](../_media/examples/zencode_cookbook/dictionariesWhen.zen ':include :type=code gherkin')